-If you are eligible, the first step is to visit your GP and ask them for a referral into the service.
+If your area is NOT listed below, you will need to visit your GP and ask them for a referral to the Specsavers store of your choice.

 - Coventry and Rugby

-Please note that additional variations set by the local NHS Clinical Commissioning Groups around eligibility for the service can apply.
+Please note that additional variations set by the local NHS Integrated Care Boards around eligibility for the service can apply.